tareq1988/wordpress-settings-api-class/readme.txt

 == Changelog ==

+= v1.3 (27 September, 2016) =

+- [new] Placeholder support for text and textarea input
+- [new] min, max and step support for number field
+- [fix] Empty multicheck saving warning
+- [improved] Don't show the navigation if only one section exists

 = v1.1 (23 April, 2015) =

 - [new] Folder structure updated
 - [new] composer support added
 - [new] Number field added